-Each NEO's 2022 Annual PSU grant based, in part, on performance is comprised of three consecutive fiscal year performance periods from 2022 through 2024 (each, a "Fiscal Year Performance Period"), with one-third of the Performance PSUs attributable to each Fiscal Year Performance Period.
-The number of shares that will vest for each Fiscal Year Performance Period will be based on the achievement of certain metrics related to the Company's financial performance for the applicable year on a standalone basis (each, a "Fiscal Year Performance Condition").
-The Company's achievement of each Fiscal Year Performance Condition (and the number of shares of Company common stock to vest as a result thereof) is measured on a linear sliding scale in relation to specific threshold, target and stretch performance conditions.
-The Compensation Committee will determine the number of shares earned, if any, after the Company's financial results for each Fiscal Year Performance Period are finalized.
-Upon the determination by the Compensation Committee of the number of shares that will be received upon vesting of the 2022 Annual PSUs, such number of shares will become fixed and the unamortized expense will be recorded through the remainder of the service period that ends on March 15, 2025, at which time the total Performance PSUs earned, if any, will vest, pending each executive's continued employment with the Company through that date.

-Each NEO's 2022 Bonus PSU grant is based on performance for the one-year period beginning January 1, 2022 through December 31, 2022 (the "Bonus Performance Period") with achievement for the Bonus Performance Period (and the number of shares of Company common stock to vest as a result thereof) measured on a linear sliding scale in relation to the specific threshold, target and maximum performance conditions.
+Each NEO's 2022 Annual PSU grant based, in part, on performance is comprised of three consecutive fiscal year performance periods from 2022 through 2024 (each, a "Fiscal Year Performance Period"), with one-third of the Performance PSUs attributable to each Fiscal Year Performance Period will be based on the achievement of certain metrics related to the Company's financial performance for the applicable year on a standalone basis (each, a "Fiscal Year Performance Condition").
+The Company's cahievement of each Fiscal Year Performance Condition (and the number of shares of Company common stock to vest as a result thereof) is measured on a linear sliding scale in relation to specific threshold, target and stretch performance conditions.
+The Companying of the 2022 Annual PSUs, such number of shares will be received upon vesting of the 2022 Annual PSUs, such number of shares will be received upon vesting of the service period that ends on March 15, 2025, at which time the total Performance PSUs earned, if any, will vest, pending each executive's continued employment with the Company through that date.
+Each NEO's 2022 Bonus PSU grant is based on performance for the one-year period beginning January 1, 2022 through December 31, 2022 (the "Bonus Performance Period") with achievement for the Bonus Performance Period (and the number of shares of Company common stock to vest as a result thereof) measured on a linear sliding scale in relation to the specific threshold, target and stretch performance conditions.
+The Company's financial results for each Fiscal Year Performance Period are finalized.
+Upon the determination by the Compensation Committee of the number of shares that will be received upon vesting of the 2022 Annual PSUs, such number of shares will become fixed and the unamortized expense will be recorded through the remainder of the service period that ends on March 15, 2025, at which time the total Performance PSUs earned, if any, will vest, pending each executive's continued employment with the Company thr